 Asana premium pricing

-Advanced search – filter projects and tasks by different criteria such as completion status, due dates, assignees, and more.
+- Advanced search lets you filter projects and tasks by parameters like completion status, due dates, and attachments.
+You can also search by team and team members.

 Asana Premium will cost you $10.99 per user per month if you pay annually, or $13.49 if you pay monthly.
 Of course, you pay in packages of 5, so the cheapest Premium package is $54.95 when paying annually or $67.45 when paying monthly.